See, Think, Learn: A Self-Taught Multimodal Reasoner

 \section{Background and Related Work}

-\textbf{Vision–Language Reasoning.} Reasoning \cite{zhang2023multimodal, cesista2024multimodal, xu2024llavacot} has been shown to play a critical role in enhancing the performance of Vision–Language Models (VLMs).
+\textbf{Vision-Language Reasoning.} Reasoning \cite{zhang2023multimodal, cesista2024multimodal, xu2024llavacot} has been shown to play a critical role in enhancing the performance of Vision-Language Models (VLMs).
 While recent VLMs achieve strong results on general benchmarks \cite{liu2024improved, chen2024far}, effectively incorporating visual information into the reasoning process remains a persistent challenge, particularly for open-source models \cite{liu2023llava, liu2023improvedllava, bai2308qwen}.
-One direction has explored prompt-based strategies that assign functional roles to MLLMs via system prompts, enabling modular step-by-step reasoning.
-For example, Cantor \cite{gao2024cantor} structures reasoning into context analysis followed by high-level feature generation, while CCoT \cite{mitra2024compositional} leverages scene graphs to capture object–attribute relations and guide a two-stage process of graph construction and reasoning.
+One direction has explored prompt-based strategies that assign functional roles to VLMs via system prompts, enabling modular step-by-step reasoning.
+For example, Cantor \cite{gao2024cantor} structures reasoning into context analysis followed by high-level feature generation, while CCoT \cite{mitra2024compositional} leverages scene graphs to capture object-attribute relations and guide a two-stage process of graph construction and reasoning.

 Another direction relies on learning-based approaches that fine-tune VLMs on datasets containing multimodal reasoning chains \cite{xu2411llava, yao2024mulberry, thawakar2025llamav, shao2024visual}.
-Such datasets are typically curated using powerful teacher models (e.g., GPT-4o, Deepseek-R1) or through costly human annotations \cite{lu2022learn, chen2024far}, raising concerns about scalability.
+Such datasets are typically curated using powerful teacher models (e.g. GPT-4o, Deepseek-R1) or through costly human annotations \cite{lu2022learn, chen2024far}, raising concerns about scalability.
 In contrast, our work avoids this reliance by enabling VLMs to enhance their reasoning abilities through self-learning, without requiring curated rationales.

 \textbf{Self-Training Methods.} Self-training is a semi-supervised paradigm where a model improves by generating supervision from its own outputs.
-In Large Language Models (LLMs), it has been widely used to strengthen reasoning: models generate intermediate rationales (e.g., chain-of-thought) for unlabeled data, which are then reused as training signals in subsequent iterations.
+In Large Language Models (LLMs), it has been widely used to strengthen reasoning: models generate intermediate rationales (e.g. chain-of-thought) for unlabeled data, which are then reused as training signals in subsequent iterations.
 This iterative process enhances reasoning while reducing dependence on human annotations \cite{yuan2025selfrewardinglanguagemodels, chen2024self}.
 Seminal works have advanced LLM reasoning by sampling rationales, filtering them for correctness, and fine-tuning on positive samples \cite{zelikman2022star, hosseini2024v, yuan2023scaling}.
 By contrast, self-training for VLMs remains relatively underexplored.